 The flexibility of Drivable Grass® allows it to be used on contour landscape designs; therefore you’re not limited to a flat plane as you are with concrete or pavers.
 Also due to its flexibility, you will not have an issue with a cracked drive surface like you would with concrete, asphalt, or pavers.

 Drivable Grass® is produced in 2’ x 2’ mats allowing for easy installation.
-Currently, Drivable Grass® is available in buff/tan, grey, and terra cotta, (terra cotta is available in the CA plant only), colors.
+Currently, Drivable Grass® is available in Shilo Tan, Grey, and Earl Grey, (Shilo Tan and Earl Grey are available in the CA plant only), colors.
 For large installations feel free to contact us concerning producing the Drivable Grass® mats in custom concrete colors.
 Drivable Grass can also be stained with custom colors.

 I hear a lot about permeable paving products, what is the importance of Drivable Grass® being permeable?